Discover Dynamic Chennai – South India’s Cultural Hub

 Four major national highways connect Chennai to the rest of India:

-- NH 5: Coastal route to Kolkata via Visakhapatnam
+• NH 16: coastal route to Kolkata via Visakhapatnam

-- NH 4: Western corridor to Mumbai via Bangalore
+• NH 48: western corridor to Mumbai via Bangalore

-- East Coast Road (ECR): Scenic coastal drive to Pondicherry
+• East Coast Road (ECR): scenic coastal drive to Pondicherry (3 hours) and beyond

-The Chennai Mofussil Bus Terminus in Koyambedu is Asia’s largest bus terminal, connecting the city to destinations across South India.
+The Chennai Mofussil Bus Terminus (CMBT) in Koyambedu is one of Asia’s largest bus terminals, connecting the city to destinations across South India.

 By Sea

-Chennai Port is India’s second-largest port, handling both cargo and occasional passenger services.
-While not a common tourist entry point, cruise ships occasionally dock here during Indian Ocean itineraries.
+Chennai Port is India’s second-largest port, handling cargo and occasional cruise traffic.
+While not a common tourist entry point, cruise ships occasionally dock here on Indian Ocean itineraries — the Costa and Cordelia Cruises seasonal services are the most regular.

 Getting Around Chennai